 Raising capital is difficult, even for the most experienced of entrepreneurs.
-However to achieve the growth and scale that is needed to amplify business operations, raising capital is critical.
+However to achieve the growth and scale that is needed to amplify business operations, raising capital is critical to offset burn rate.

 The injection of capital from an investor affords opportunities to develop products, hire staff, expand geographical horizons, or to integrate new technologies, but how do you measure the effectiveness of the cash?
 How long will the cash last before the company runs dry?
 These are questions investors frequently raise during pitches.
 Often, a solution lies with how well an entrepreneur knows her business’s burn rate.

 What is Burn Rate?